 -They only have a few guests anyway

-Just the other day, we photographed a couple who chose a courthouse wedding because they only wanted 12 people to come.
+Just the other day, I photographed a couple who chose a courthouse wedding because they only wanted 12 people to come.
 In the end, they had 40 guests.
 They still had their same ceremony and met up with everyone for dinner afterward.
 Every situation is different, and in the end everyone loves and appreciates their choice.

 Planning the Wedding Day

 No matter what your reason is for choosing a courthouse wedding in San Francisco, you will need to plan the day out ahead of time.

 Just like a big wedding, you should start with a guest list since that can dictate everything else.
 City Hall only allows six guests during the ceremony, so you could choose up to six of the closest people in your lives to attend the ceremony and then meet up with a larger group afterward.
 It’s completely up to you.
 It’s not uncommon to have no guests at all, but remember that you do need a witness.
 Your wedding photographer should be willing to act as your witness.
 I do it all the time!